GigasTaufan/SimulatedAnnealing-using-Cpp/README.md

 # Simulated Annealing-using-Cpp

-I was code this using C++.
+I code this using C++.
 Same problem like this one [Simulated Annealing Using Python](https://github.com/GigasTaufan/SimulatedAnnealing-using-Python)